| | Rick Kretschmer's License Plate Archives

 in the middle of the x00 series.
 Bolt holes on regular motorcycle plates were moved further apart some time

 in the mid-1980s, so likely this happened on antique motorcycle plates then as well.
+Like the full-sized antique plates in 2005, antique motorcycle plates began to be

 issued on the tri-color solid band base beginning in about May 2013.
 These new antique motorcycle plates